barteqcz/Android-debloater/README.md

 <br>
 On Windows, you'll have to manually download `adb` software and usb android drivers.

-#### Enabling usb debugging in MIUI
+#### Enabling usb debugging in Hyper OS
-To enable USB debugging in MIUI, firstly you have to enable developer options.
-To do that, go to settings > about phone and click 7 times on "MIUI version".
+To enable USB debugging in Hyper OS, firstly you have to enable developer options.
+To do that, go to settings > about phone and click 7 times on "OS version".
 Then, go back to the settings main page, and go to advanced settings.
 Scroll down, and you should see developer options.
 Open developer options, and scroll down to "USB debugging" option.
 Enable it.

 ### Running

 #### Linux
-Just download the file from the releases page, run `./MIUI-debloater` on your Linux distro.
+Just download the file from the releases page, run `./hos-debloater` on your Linux distro.
 <br>
 WARNING!
 Don't run the file by doubleclicking it, since it won't start in CLI mode, and you won't be able to do anything, but the program will be running in the background.